BPRS Scoring & Interpretation — Brief Psychiatric Rating Scale

 Items: grandiosity (7), hostility (14), uncooperativeness (8).
 Reflects externalizing symptoms, resistance to treatment, and interpersonal conflict.

 Items: tension (9), excitement (11), mannerisms and posturing (10).
-Reflects psychomotor activation, agitation, and behavioral dyscontrol.
+Reflects psychomotor activation, agitation, and behavioural dyscontrol.

 Enter the BPRS total score from a completed clinical interview to see severity classification and clinical guidance.